 Kadant Releases its 2022 Corporate Sustainability Report

-/EIN News/ -- WESTFORD, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Kadant Inc. (NYSE: KAI) released its 2022 corporate sustainability report, which can be viewed at www.kadant.com/about-us/sustainability.
-The report highlights the Company’s continued commitment and progress on environmental, social, and governance (ESG) initiatives that are most important to our stakeholders.
+WESTFORD, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Kadant Inc. KAI released its 2022 corporate sustainability report, which can be viewed at www.kadant.com/about-us/sustainability.
+The report highlights the Company's continued commitment and progress on environmental, social, and governance (ESG) initiatives that are most important to our stakeholders.

 The 2022 report is prepared according to Global Reporting Initiative (GRI) and Sustainability Accounting Standards Board (SASB) best practices for corporate sustainability reporting and addresses those factors most relevant to the Company's stakeholders.
 It highlights progress in several key sustainability metrics and includes detailed information on Kadant's employee development and community-focused programs, key metrics on environmental impact, and the Company's commitment to drive Sustainable Industrial Processing.
 The 2022 report for the first time also includes a Task Force on Climate-Related Financial Disclosures (TCFD) report.